 What documents need to be filed?

-The annual return is submitted every 12 months shortly after the company’s anniversary.
-This date can be changed by filing the annual return early but in general the AR01 should be filed in the same period ever year.
-The annual return captures the details of the company at the time the document is filed.
+The annual return was replaced by the Confirmation statement which is submitted every 12 months shortly after the company’s anniversary.
+This date can be changed by filing the Confirmation Statement early but in general the CS01 should be filed in the same period ever year.
+The Confirmation Statement captures the details of the company at the time the document is filed.
 It records the registered office, secretary and director details, shareholders and share structure, and other related information.

 Within the first few weeks of starting a new company HM Revenue and Customs (HMRC) will contact the company to provide the corporation tax reference.
 They will also request some basic information regarding the company’s activities.
 On this form you can inform them the company is dormant but should you start business you will inform the within 3 months of trading.